Last Updated on April 18, 2023

-34. The Doberman Pinscher and Pit Bull mix (AKA the Doberman Pit and Doberpit)
+34. The Doberman Pinscher and Pitbull mix (Doberman Pit)

-The resulting Doberpit hybrid is the combination between the Doberman Pinscher and Pit Bull.
+The resulting Doberpit hybrid is a combination between the Doberman Pinscher and Pit Bull.
 These pups can be a handful, even with proper training and socialization.

 The Doberpits stubbornness can be frustrating, but they are overall friendly and affectionate.

-Doberman Pits are a high-energy breed with an overabundance of intelligence, so allow them to participate in dog sports.
+Doberman Pitbull mixes are a high-energy breed with an overabundance of intelligence, so allow them to participate in dog sports.

-35. The French Mastiff and Pitbull Terrier Mix (or the French Pitbull)
+35. The French Mastiff and Pitbull Terrier Mix (French Pitbull)

 The French Mastiff has a similar temperament to the English Mastiff, which means they’re dignified, courageous, and good-natured.